raccoongang/OLGA/README.md

 ## Statistics visualization details

-Acceptor provides three graphs for instances, courses and active students, which have been gathered from the start of collecting till now.
+OLGA provides three graphs for instances, courses and active students, which have been gathered from the start of collecting till now.

 ![olga_students_graph](https://user-images.githubusercontent.com/22666467/27955348-17c4d3dc-631d-11e7-812a-43a5bdffbf90.png)

-In addition, Acceptor comprises `Global Activity Metrics` which show instances, courses and active students amounts for the last calendar day.
+In addition, OLGA comprises `Global Activity Metrics` which show instances, courses and active students amounts for the last calendar day.

 ![olga_activity_metrics_graphs](https://user-images.githubusercontent.com/22666467/27955707-b20a647e-631e-11e7-86ef-77a1da22f71c.png)